Skip to main content

 Programming

-Bannock and Books is an Indigenous book club series designed to bring hearts and minds together as we explore various topics pertaining to Indigenous culture, ways of knowing and experiences.
+Bannock and Film is an Indigenous educational series designed to bring hearts and minds together as we explore various topics pertaining to Indigenous culture, ways of knowing and experiences.

 Treaties Recognition Week